geographika/mapserver-mvt/readme.md

 # for SLD output (currently broken)
 # geostyler-cli -s mapfile -t sld -o ./src/data/countries.xml mapserver/mvt.map
 ```

 This converts the symbology in the Mapfile to a MapBox style in a JSON format.
 There is currently an additional step where slashes `/`  need to be removed to work correctly.
 This relates to issue https://github.com/geostyler/geostyler-openlayers-parser/pull/702

+The GeoStyler library is then used in [main.js](./src/main.js) to read this JSON file and convert it into an OpenLayers style which is then
+applied to the layer.

 ## Using SLD